Society for Endocrinology - a world-leading authority on hormones

 • Complimentary membership of the Society for Endocrinology for the duration of the Award

-• Experience of the work of committees, journal editorial boards, working groups, guideline and position statement writing groups and interdepartmental peer review
+• The opportunity to attend meetings and gain experience of the work of the Society’s committees / editorial boards / working groups / guideline and position statement writing groups / interdepartmental peer review

 • Opportunities to develop public engagement skills and contribute to public engagement activities